mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    * Library Type = `Jar`

-   * File Path = Find save location of `datatransformer.jar` from step 1.
+   * File Path = Find save location of `live-analytics-databricks-etl-6.0.0.1.jar` from step 1.

 5. Select **Install** once the details are entered.
 Wait for the **Status** of the jar to display as **Installed** before continuing.